 Modulo operations in the case of the clock are so intuitive we don't even notice them.
 In mathematics, there are many types of more elaborate modulo operations that require more thought.
-We can write down that
+We can write down that:

 x mod y = r

-is true if there exists such an integer
+is true if such an integer

-q (called quotient) that
+q (called quotient) exists, then:

 y * q + r = x.